NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 <video width="100%" controls><source src={profileUnoptimized} /></video>

 :::tip
 Run multiple instances of the app if you're trying to optimize receive bandwidth.
-If you're only running one instance, Normcore's servers will not have any data to send you.
+If you're only running one instance, Normcore's servers will not have any data to send to the profiling client.
 :::

 If we look at the code, it’s clear why we’re seeing this behavior.
-Each time we shoot, we instantiate a new basketball prefab and set its velocity:
+Every time we shoot, we instantiate a new basketball prefab and each one has a RealtimeTransform that's sending new updates every network frame:

 ```csharp {32}
 using Normal.Realtime;